Distributed cognition: Scope

 DCog studies the "propagation of representational states across media".
 Mental content is considered to be non-reducible to individual cognition and is more properly understood as off-loaded and extended into the environment, where information is also made available to other agents (Heylighen, Heath, & Overwalle, 2003).
 It is often understood as an approach in specific opposition to earlier and still prevalent "brain in a vat" models which ignore "situatedness, embodiment and enaction" as key to any cognitive act (Ibid.).

-These representation-based frameworks consider distributed cognition as "a cognitive system whose structures and processes are distributed between internal and external representations, across a group of individuals, and across space and time" (Zhang and Patel, 2006).
+These representation-based frameworks consider distributed cognition as "a cognitive system whose structures and processes are distributed between internal and external representations, across a group of individuals, and across space and time".
 In general terms, they consider a distributed cognition system to have two components: internal and external representations.
 In their description, internal representations are knowledge and structure in individuals' minds while external representations are knowledge and structure in the external environment (Zhang, 1997b; Zhang and Norman, 1994).

 DCog studies the ways that memories, facts, or knowledge is embedded in the objects, individuals, and tools in our environment.
-DCog is a useful approach for designing the technologically mediated social aspects of cognition by putting emphasis on the individual and his/her environment, and the media channels with which people interact, either in order to communicate with each other, or socially coordinate to perform complex tasks.
-Distributed cognition views a system of cognition as a set of representations propagated through specific media, and models the interchange of information between these representational media.
-These representations can be either in the mental space of the participants or external representations available in the environment.

 These interactions can be categorized into three distinct types of processes: